enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step2.md

 grep mystring filename
 grep -n mystring filename
 grep -v mystring filename
+grep z..r filename
 ```

 - the first command will print all lines containing the pattern 'mystring';
 - the second will also print the line number;
-- the third one will print all lines **not** containing the pattern.
+- the third one will print all lines **not** containing the pattern
+- the forth will print all lines containing the following pattern: a character 'z', followed by any two characters (excluded new lines), followed by a character 'r'

 ----------------